About Standing Deer

-The arrow rose up and up and up…wooosh and whizzz, and was now aimming for the massive brown head of Old Ironsides!
+The arrow rose up and up and up…wooosh and whizzz, and was now aiming for the massive brown head of Old Ironsides!

-Standing Deer was about to shout a warning when Old Ironsides lowered himself and the arrow barely missed his head….and went with a loud and squishy sounded ‘Thunk!’ into a bee hive that was hanging from the tree.
+Standing Deer was about to shout a warning when Old Ironsides lowered himself, and the arrow barely missed his head…and went into a beehive with a loud and squishy sounded ‘Thunk!’ that hung from the tree.
 Standing Deer never saw the hive as Old Ironsides had covered it up with his massive head and flicking tongue!

 Well, the bees were not at all happy about having an arrow come through the front door of their hive.
 And bees being bees…they are very smart you know…they looked down the arrow shaft and it pointed right to Standing Deer!

-The bees called out with their War Cry (which is not a pretty sound!) and they flew over the head of Old Ironsides and in a cloud of buzzing black and screaming in their war song, they charged towards Standing Deer!
+The bees called out with their War Cry (which is not a pretty sound!), and they flew over the head of Old Ironsides, and in a screaming cloud of buzzing black, they charged towards Standing Deer!

 Standing Deer turned and ran.
 The bees now were enraged as they could both see and smell him!

-Now, Standing Deer ran and ran and he fell down often, tripping over fallen trees and roots.
-He fell so often that he was covered with mud and leaves.
+Now, Standing Deer ran and ran.
+He fell down often, tripping over fallen trees and roots.
+He fell so often that soon, he was covered with mud and leaves.